trimstray/nginx-admins-handbook/doc/SSL_TLS_BASICS.md

 - **Performance**

 So the important thing to keep in mind is performance.
 In my opinion, HTTP is slower than HTTPS with HTTP/2 (e.g one TCP connection, multiplexing, HPACK headers compression), HSTS, OCSP Stapling and several other improvements, except the initial TLS handshake which requires two extra roundtrips (but I think TLS performance impact is not as important as it used to be).
-See also [HTTP vs HTTPS Test](http://www.httpvshttps.com/).
+See also [HTTP vs HTTPS Test](http://www.httpvshttps.com/) and [TLS has exactly one performance problem: it is not used widely enough](https://istlsfastyet.com/).

 #### TLS Server Name Indication